aiidateam/aiida-website/docs/news/posts/2026-02-09-materys-ssh-agent-forwarding.md

 3. **Authentication**: The server challenges the client to sign a message with the private key.
 4. **Verification**: The server validates the signature using the public key.

-While effective, this model presents significant challenges in distributed environments:

-* **Key Distribution**: Private keys must be copied to remote machines, increasing exposure.
+This works for direct connections in which only the **public key** is copied to remote servers, while the **private key** remains secure on the user's machine.

+However, in **multi-hop distributed environments**—where AiiDA runs on cloud infrastructure and must authenticate to HPC systems on behalf of users—the traditional approach breaks down.
+The intermediate AiiDA machines would need access to private keys to authenticate onwards to HPC systems, introducing severe security challenges:

+* **Private Key Exposure**: Unlike standard SSH, users would need to copy their **private keys** to intermediate AiiDA machines, dramatically increasing exposure.
-* **Security Risks**: Storing private keys on multiple systems expands the attack surface.
+* **Expanded Attack Surface**: Storing private keys on multiple cloud systems creates additional points of vulnerability.
-* **Hardware Tokens**: Devices like YubiKey or OpenPGP cards cannot be easily integrated without physical access.
+* **Hardware Token Incompatibility**: Physical security devices like YubiKey or OpenPGP cards cannot be used without direct physical access to the intermediate machines.
-* **Key Management**: Rotating or revoking keys across distributed systems is complex and error-prone.
+* **Key Management Complexity**: Rotating or revoking keys across distributed systems becomes complex and error-prone.

 For Materys, these limitations were unacceptable.
 We needed a solution that preserved security while enabling seamless, hardware-backed authentication.